Flvre/DFBHD-AIN-Editor/docs/TROUBLESHOOTING.md

 **Foliage causes lag in the 2D view:** Maps with a large number of trees and bushes can slow down the 2D canvas.
 Toggle foliage visibility from the View menu if performance is affected.

-**A tilted entity appears upright:** Restart after updating the editor and reload the `.bms` map so its entity records are parsed again.
-The editor reads pitch from the BMS record and applies it to the 2D/3D geometry and generator collision preparation.
-If the model file is unavailable, only the available fallback geometry can be shown.

 ---

 ## Generator behavior